bradyrx/automate-mpas/README.md

 Where `graph_file` is the base graph_file for that mesh and `nproc` is the number of processors you desire.

+## Shell Script Options

+The user should only need to modify header variables in the main `automate_mpas_simulation.sh` script.

+At a minimum, `E3SM_DIR` should be changed to the direct path to the base E3SM folder.
+If the graph file doesn't exist, you can generate one easily:

 ### Model Configuration